benvaljean/benvaljean.github.io/_posts/2008-05-29-SQL_Clustering_(Database_Server).markdown

 **This is very much a WIP page, some bits are just notes and probably will not make sense to anyone**

-A Windows NT 4.0 cluster is a two-node failover solution, using a shared-nothing model (i.e., each server owns and manages its own devices).
+A cluster is a two-or-greater-node failover solution, using a shared-nothing model (i.e., each server owns and manages its own devices).
 A cluster isn't a fault-tolerant solution but rather a high-availability solution; that is, it minimizes downtime instead of